Low-emission zone: Workings

 This fee/fine works as a deterrent for those having a vehicle that does not meet the LEZ emission standard for entering the city, and those having such vehicles will hence try to avoid paying this fee/fine (using various means, see "intent and actual impact").

 Intent and actual impact

 The intent of LEZs is generally to improve air quality within cities.
-This intent is indeed achieved, with diesel particulates (PM10) dropping in most LEZs.
+This intent is indeed achieved, with diesel particulates (PM10) dropping in most LEZs, and health improving.

-Often, this is achieved as people with polluting vehicles replace them with vehicles that attain a higher emission standard, which may mean buying a new vehicle.
+Often, this is achieved as people with polluting vehicles replace them with vehicles that attain a higher emission standard, which may mean buying a new vehicle, or travelling throughout avenues and roads distant from the areas where pollution is concentrated.
 Some people (such as workers on night shift or carrying heavy tools or cargo) however can't do without a car, but might not be able to afford to purchase unsubsidized cleaner vehicles.
 Therefore in some places the LEZ is only enforced when public transport is available, or electric taxis or cargobikes are subsidized.

 The European Federation for Transport and Environment is of the opinion that LEZs should be gradually turned into zero-emission mobility zones and complement policies promoting a switch to clean alternatives, including walking and cycling, among others.